Bible translations into Afrikaans: 2008, Bybel vir Almal, South African Bible Society

-2016, Pad van Waarheid tot die Lewe (PWL) Vertalings Projek
+2016, Pad van Waarheid tot die Lewe (PWL), PWL Projekte

 The Pad van Waarheid tot die Lewe translation is a verse-by-verse translation of the biblical source texts into modern Afrikaans, most notably using Aramaic sources exclusively for the New Testament.
 It was privately translated by Gerrie Coetzee, an ex-missionary, and edited by his wife, Hanlie, and several private individuals.

 The PWL translation was translated from the oldest sources freely available at the time.
 For the Old Testament these included: the Septuagint (LXX), Aleppo Codex, Peshitta Old Testament (POT) and the Masoretic Text.
 These sources were augmented by fragments found at Qumran, including the Dead Sea Scrolls (DSS).
 The New Testament was exclusively translated from Aramaic sources, namely the Peshitta, Khabouris and Crawford Manuscript, despite their debatable origins.
 This has led to a renewed debate surrounding the place of Aramaic as source material for the New Testament.

 In 2016, Dr. Chris de Wet of the Department of New Testament Studies at UNISA wrote a review on the PWL translation.
 He was answered by Coetzee the same year in an open letter posted the PWL website.

 The PWL translation is distributed free of charge in both hard copy and as downloadable PDF, theWord and eSword files.